Xinbei/Gradient-editing/README.txt

 # Image Blending
 The main implementation of the Poisson image editing is in the "poisson.cpp".
 We also implemented Laplacian blend which is in "laplacianBlend.cpp".
 All source images are in "/data/input/".
+Previous results were all put in "/data/prev-output", your new results will be in "/data/output".

 ## Division of labor
 * Poisson image blending (Annie)